rahul-c1/machine-learning/projects/capstone/capstone_proposal.md

 As we have the actual data for all the defaulted loans, we can take this data into consideration to compare how our model performs.
 As Lending Club offers the data for the loans it rejects, I am hoping to use this dataset as part of the benchmark exercise.
 While we will not have the properietary model of the company, we will use the output of the model (i.e. Declined loans) to conduct a benchmarking exercise.
 If our model is as good as that of Lending Club, majority of the loans in the declined dataset should also be declined by our model.

+As part of Benchmark model, I will first fit a logistic regression.
+The final solution will then compare random forest, gradient boosting and deep learning techniques to this benchmark model based on their respective Area under the ROC.

 ### Evaluation Metrics